-Social Service Resources for Foster and Adoptive Families
+Social Service Resources for biological, Foster and Adoptive Families

 The information on this page is gathered from other organizations which have no direct affiliation with Fostering Futures.
 Our hope is to curate a collection of resources offered by other organizations that our families and associates might find valuable.
 We welcome corrections, and appreciate suggestions for new resources to be added.
 The information we present is current and accurate to the best of our knowledge; however, you should take care to research and understand any program before you become involved with it.

 Provides personal items to begin the process of rebuilding a foster child's self-esteem and provides them with belongings they can call their own.
 Use the link below to find which of their 17 locations is nearest you.
 Make a donation, or "shop" for your foster child.
 Items are new or like-new, and are free to children in foster care.

 Other Michigan Counties: www.fosterclosetofmichigan.org

 Our purpose is to provide adequate clothing and small household items at no charge to children and adults.
 These services are free to clients with limited funds for clothing, bedding, and other household essentials.
 People come in after family breakup, job loss, fire, or prolonged illness.
 We also serve those who are homeless, those who are just reentering society from prison, people with mental health issues, recent immigrants, and migrant workers.